substobeme/VR_Final_project/README.md

 - **147,702** product listings with multilingual metadata
 - **398,212** unique catalog images
-- Used the small variant (**3GB**) with:
+- We used the small variant (**3GB**) of the dataset because it was computationally feasible and sufficient for training and evaluation.
-  - Metadata in CSV format
-  - Images resized to 256×256 resolution
+- Images were in **256×256 resolution**, which is suitable for most CNN-based vision models.

 ---